Propagation effects of Lorentz violation in gravitational waves: Polarization structure of Lorentz--violating gravitational waves

 It is therefore convenient to introduce the circular polarization basis,

 which diagonalizes the propagation in the presence of the CPT--odd term.
-The two helicity modes acquire different phase velocities and accumulate a relative phase during propagation.
+The two helicity modes acquire different phase velocities and {, equivalently, at fixed observed angular frequency, different wavenumbers,} accumulating a relative phase during propagation.
 After traveling a distance $L$, this phase difference is given by